makrai/notes/demszky23-llm-psycho.md

       between the model output and the target text.
 This
 * pre-training (Fig. 2a).
 The newest models
 * instruction tuning and reinforcement learning from human feedback to further
   * ChatGPT and GPT-4 involve these kinds of steps, including
   * ~> generate coherent and relevant
     language18,19.
-* Fig. 2: Pre-training, fine-tuning and prompt-tuning of LLMs.  figure 2
+* Fig. 2: Pre-training, fine-tuning and prompt-tuning of LLMs
   * pre-training, a dataset of sentences is used as input to the LLM
   * Fine-tuning is the subsequent process of refining the model on a smaller,
-  * Prompt-tuning involves optimizing the input prompts to guide the
+  * Prompt-tuning involves optimizing the input prompts
 * Whereas
   * pre-training forms the base for general language understanding,
   * fine-tuning and prompt-tuning adapt the model to a specific task with and without changing the model’s parameters, respectively.
 * Off-the-shelf LLMs are powerful, but they cannot fulfil their potential for psychology research without further adaptation.
 For example, in the
   * eg LLM-generated dialogue on the right of Fig. 1,
   * the LLM-generated college advisor asked whether the LLM-generated applicant had created a ‘timeline’ or taken ‘online courses’
     * reasonable things for an advisor to say but are
     * not necessarily good advice
     * according to a large, rigorous, randomized experiment funded by the US Department of Education, this kind of college-advising guidance has no effect on college persistence compared to a control condition20.
 In
     * ie on-topic, grammatically correct useless information.
     * ‘reduce stress’, ‘take breaks’ and practice ‘self-care’.
 These are
     * common themes in advice from advisors.
 However they are generally
     * not what research on stress shows is helpful or what might be most appropriate given the context21,22.
 The LLM seems to have acquired
     * [reflects] a stress-is-debilitating mindset23 — the notion that stress always harms performance and health.
     * contradicted by research that emphasizes the importance of understanding